elizabethnewman/hessQuik/paper/paper.md

 where $\bfu_i$ are the hidden features on layer $i$ for $i=1,\dots,\ell-1$ and $\bfu_{\ell}$ are the output features.

 ## Forward Mode
-Computing derivatives in forward mode means we sequentially build the gradient and Hessian \emph{during forward propagation}; that is, when we form $\bfu_i$, we simultaneously form the corresponding gradient and Hessian information.
+Computing derivatives in forward mode means building the gradient and Hessian \emph{during forward propagation}; that is, when we form $\bfu_i$, we simultaneously form the corresponding gradient and Hessian information.
 We start by computing the gradient and Hessian of the first layer with respect to the inputs; that is,
     \begin{align}
         \nabla_{\bfu_0}\bfu_1 &=\nabla_{\bfu_0} g_1(\bfu_0) && \in \Rbb^{n_0\times n_1}\\
         \nabla_{\bfu_0}^2 \bfu_1 &= \nabla_{\bfu_0}^2 g_1(\bfu_0) && \in \Rbb^{n_0\times n_0\times n_1}
     \end{align}
-Then, we compute the derivatives of subsequent layers using the following mappings for $i=1, \dots, \ell-1$
+We compute the derivatives of subsequent layers using the following mappings for $i=1, \dots, \ell-1$
     \begin{align}
         \nabla_{\bfu_0}\bfu_{i+1} &= \nabla_{\bfu_0} \bfu_i \nabla_{\bfu_i}g_{i+1}(\bfu_i) && \in \Rbb^{n_0\times n_{i+1}}\\
         \nabla_{\bfu_0}^2\bfu_{i+1} &= \nabla_{\bfu_i}^2g_{i+1}(\bfu_i) \times_1 \nabla_{\bfu_0}\bfu_{i} \times_2 \nabla_{\bfu_0}\bfu_{i}^\top \nonumber\\